grapa-dev/grapa/README.md

 > @f.get("test")
 value of test
 ```

-The name field can include a path relative to the "working directory".
-See set() for more details.

 #### mkfield(name [,fieldType[, storeType[, storeSize[, storeGrow]]]])
 Creates a field within the current working directory.